Eric Haase Player Props: Tigers vs. Astros

 Astros Pitching Rankings (2022)

-- The Astros will look to Valdez (0-0) in his second start this season.
+- Javier (0-0) gets the starting nod for the Astros, his second of the season.

-- His last time out came on Thursday against the Chicago White Sox, when the left-hander tossed five scoreless innings while allowing six hits.
+- The righty last pitched on Saturday against the Chicago White Sox, when he threw five innings, allowing three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.